The submarine USS Squalus sank in the Gulf of Maine on May 23, 1939. Twenty-six of its crew were lost, but miraculously, 33 others were saved.

-The Maine Ham Radio Society will start conducting a monthly swap net starting this month.
-MHRS already conducts a weekly net on the K1HF Marshfield Repeater 146.775+ (PL 192.8) on Thursdays at 7pm, and now the last Thursday of each month, after regular check-ins and comments, a swap net will be held.
-Ham radio operators may list their for sale or want items, the condition of any sale items, asking price, and contact information.
+The Maine Ham Radio Society conducts a monthly swap net on the last Thursday of each month.
+The remaining Thursdays are the regular weekly MHRS nets on the K1HF Marshfield Repeater 146.775- (PL 192.8) on Thursdays at 7pm.
+During the swap net, ham radio operators may list their for sale or want items, the condition of any sale items, asking price, and contact information.
 There will be no bartering on the air.
 Any negotiations of sales will be done off the air via telephone or email.
 Covid-19 might have put a damper on in-person hamfests, but we will get 'er done on the MHRS Swap Net!

 Items From The Swap Net